All Episodes

 Crucifixion was the most heinous way to die.

-It turns out humans are really good at figuring out terrible, tragic ways how to destroy ourselves.
+figuring out terrible, tragic ways how to destroy ourselves.

 And crucifixion brings that to a fever pitch.

-The Persians likely invented it.
+The Persians probably invented it.

 And so they were experts.

-Now, it wasn't like they had a crucifixion manual.
+Now it wasn't., it wasn't like they had a crucifixion manual.

-Remember, we have Pontius Pilate, who's governor.
+Remember, we have Pontius Pilate who's governor.

-But it was in the Syrian province where Judea was where it was particularly heinous.
+There's thirty provinces, and the provinces would practice crucifixion in different ways, but it was in the Syrian province where Judea was where it was particularly heinous.

-I already mentioned we have 21 different records of crucifixion with nail piercing.
+I already mentioned we have twenty one different records of crucifixion with nail piercing artifact that I'm going to show you.

-In fact, this Is a great time to do that.
+In fact, This is a great time to do that.

 I want you to hold the replica of the crucifixion nail.